 What to see:

-a much mutilated, canopied marble tomb completed soon after the 1395 indenture (Image 1)
+a much mutilated, canopied tomb completed soon after the 1395 indenture - the effigy is of alabaster (Image 1)

 the two tasselled cushions at her head and lion at her feet (Image 2)